Elbe Flugzeugwerke: Post-Cold War activities

 Following the reunification of Germany in 1990, VEB quickly became heavily supported by Deutsche Airbus, based in Hamburg.
 On 27 April 1990, Elbe Flugzeugwerke GmbH (EFW) was founded by DASA and Airbus.
 After the merger of DASA, Aérospatiale-Matra and Construcciones Aeronáuticas to form EADS in 2000, the new entity became EFW's sole owner.

 Since 1993, EFW has been a supplier of fiber-reinforced furnishing components, which have been commonly used throughout Airbus' airliners.
 It reportedly has a capacity to manufacture up to 200,000 sandwich components per year.
 During 1996, the company started converting passenger aircraft into freighters.
 Early on, it converted Airbus A300 and Airbus A310 airliners, a process which takes about four months to complete, which includes higher Aircraft maintenance checks.
 EFW has also undertaken the conversion of Airbus A310 MRTT and Airbus A330 MRTT aerial refuelling tanker aircraft.
 At one stage, the firm was designated to deliver the first four prototype Northrop Grumman KC-45 tanker planes (without military tanker equipment).

-At one point, EFW was co-proprietor of the Airbus Freighter Conversion GmbH joint venture, which was also based in Dresden.
-Ownership was divided between Airbus, the Russian government-owned United Aircraft Corporation and Irkut; it was established in 2007 to establish a second production line for converting freighters, which was to be based in Lukhovitsy, Russia.
-EFW had the largest stake of 32%, Airbus had 18% while the Russian shareholder both owned a fourth.
+At one point, EFW was co-proprietor of Airbus Freighter Conversion GmbH joint venture, which was also based in Dresden.
+Ownership was divided between Airbus, the Russian government-owned United Aircraft Corporation and Irkut; it was established in 2007 with the aim of creating a second production line for converting freighters, to be based in Lukhovitsy, Russia.
+EFW had the largest stake of 32%, Airbus had 18% while the Russian shareholders each owned 25%.
 However, during 2011, this program was terminated for financial reasons without ever having converted any aircraft.

 In the 2010s, EFW's management decided that a greater proportion of the company's revenue ought to be derived from MRO activity.
 During 2015, EFW was approved as a full maintenance provider for the Airbus A380, thus becoming one of the only companies able to offer overhaul, servicing, and structural improvement packages to airlines; customers have included Lufthansa and Emirates.

-Due to a fall in the demand for A300-600 freighter conversions, EFW chose to migrate work to the conversion of A330-200 and A330-300 airliners to freighters.
+Lower demand for A300-600 freighter conversions, led EFW to concentrate on converting A330-200s and A330-300s to freighters.
 On 1 December 2017, launch customer DHL Express took delivery of the first Airbus A330 freighter conversion.
+The programme has since expanded.
+By mid-2025 it had delivered the first A330P2F freighter under its new conversion program and secured multi‑aircraft freighter conversion orders.
 During February 2018, it was announced that EFW had also launched a freighter conversion program for the Airbus A321.

-During February 2013, ST Aerospace purchased an initial 35% stake in EFW.
+In February 2013, ST Aerospace purchased an initial 35% stake in EFW.
 In February 2016, ST Aerospace announced that it completed the purchase of another 20%, giving the firm an overall stake of 55%, rendering EFW a subsidiary of ST Aero.